 Fellowships programs are offered in: Dentistry - Dental Operating Room and Forensic Dentistry; Family Medicine - Emergency Medicine and Sports Medicine; Medicine- Cardiology and Pulmonology; Oral & Maxillofacial Surgery - Cleft and Craniofacial Surgery and Oral/Head and Neck Oncologic Surgery; Surgery - Bariatrics and Robotics, Surgical Critical Care and Vascular Surgery.

 Nine academic departments participate in the Comparative and Experimental Medicine Graduate Program along with the College of Veterinary Medicine and the Department of Microbiology offering both master's and doctoral degrees.

 Principal research initiatives fall into the categories of (1) Neurodegenerative Diseases, (2) Cancer, and (3) Heart, Lung, Vascular Disorders with (4) Imaging Research playing a significant role in both cancer and neurodegenerative diseases.

-The Medical Explorations Program is offered to high school students and college students who are interested in a medical career.
+The Medical Explorations Program is offered to college students who are interested in a medical career.

 The University of Tennessee Graduate School of Medicine